scontain/java-args-env-file/README.md

 ## Running the tutorial

+The following scrips that are found in the `scripts` directory:

 - `build.sh`: build the container image and the manifests.
 Run `build.sh --help` to learn how to customize this build step.
-- `delpoy.sh`: deploys the manifests in the default namespace.
+- `deploy.sh`: deploys the manifests in the default namespace.
 - `show_logs.sh`: show the log of the pod
 - `cleanup.sh`:  removes all resources